magic-sph/magic/doc/sphinx/inputNamelists/controlNamelist.rst

 A modified courant criteria including a modified Alfven-velocity is used to account for the magnetic field.
 The relative and absolute importance of flow and Alfven-velocity can be controled by **courfac** and **alffac** respectively.
+The parameter **l_cour_alf_damp** allows to choose wheter the actual Alven speed is used to estimate the Courant condition or if damping (see Christensen et al., GJI, 1999) is included.

 * **dtstart** (default :f:var:`dtstart=0.0 <dtstart>`) is a real, which is used as the initial time step if the starting solution is initialized (see below) and :math:`\hbox{dtstart}>0`.